Tianshuihai: Service station

 The service station is located at an elevation of 4850 m.
 Due to this high elevation, there are few inhabitants in the remote area.
 Since the 1990s, there were numerous attempts by outsiders to establish restaurants or businesses in the area, but so far most have failed.
 While legally not permitted to accommodate outsiders, given the harsh environment, when not accommodating army personnel, the army service station would offer food and lodging to civilians for a relatively expensive price.

 Transportation

-China National Highway 219, known as the Xinjiang–Tibet highway, passes nearby, connecting it with Lhasa and Kargilik County.
-The outpost is 575 km from the starting point of National Highway 219 in Kargilik County.
+China National Highway 219, known as the Xinjiang–Tibet highway, passes nearby, connecting it with Lhasa and Yecheng County.
+The outpost is 575 km from the starting point of National Highway 219 in Yecheng County.
 The next settlement northward along the highway is Dahongliutan.
 The next settlement southward along the highway is the rest stop at Quanshui Lake in Tibet.

 The service station was constructed in 1959.

-During the Sino-Indian War in 1962, Tanshuihai region served as the main communication artery for 3 fronts of the Chinese offensive.
+During the Sino-Indian War in 1962, Tianshuihai region served as the main communication artery for 3 fronts of the Chinese offensive.